In three seasons, Transformers Prime proved itself to be one of the darkest incarnations of Transformers.

 - That's assuming they're going to kill him.
 The alternative is potentially horrifying in its own right.

 - That whole ending scene.
 Megatron's casual attitude, combined with Knock Out's eagerness and absolutely creepy Slasher Smile right before Silas is electrocuted and carried away by Vehicons, completely terrified.
-The fact it really does double as a Crowning Moment of Heartwarming is just... twisted.
+The fact it really does double as a heartwarming moment is just... twisted.

 - Jack being chased and nearly killed by a pair of Insecticons.